LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Travel time and population

-Having things on maps allows for displaying additional geographic information.
+Maps also allow for displaying additional geographic information.
 In the case of libraries, it's useful to see how possible it is to travel to the library by different means.

 The map has the functionality to plot isochrones around each library.
 An isochrone is ["a line drawn on a map connecting points at which something occurs or arrives at the same time"](https://en.wikipedia.org/wiki/Isochrone_map).
 In this case we can have lines that represent 5 minute intervals around the library.